adrianjoltea/adrianjoltea/README.md

 <p align="center">
   <samp>
     <br>
-    「Welcome to my profile.
+   Welcome to my profile.
 Embark on a journey through my coding experience.
 In 2023, I delved into the realm of coding, initially focusing on data science.
 Despite initial challenges, I persevered for three months, honing my skills.
 However, feeling disheartened, I sought alternative learning paths.
 Discovering Codedex, I ventured into frontend development, a field I continue to explore fervently to this day.

 Throughout my journey, I've undertaken numerous projects, both small and large, to refine my abilities.
 As a self-taught frontend developer, I pride myself on my growing proficiency in programming.

 Thank you for taking the time to explore my profile.
-I trust you'll find it enlightening and enjoyable.」
+I trust you'll find it enlightening and enjoyable.
     <br>
     <br>
   </samp>